-The Common Metadata Repository (CMR) is a high-performance, high-quality, continuously evolving metadata system that catalogs all data and service metadata records for the EOSDIS system and will be the authoritative management system for all EOSDIS metadata.
+NASA's Common Metadata Repository (CMR) is a high-performance, high-quality, continuously evolving metadata system that catalogs all data and service metadata records for NASA's Earth Observing System Data and Information System (EOSDIS) system and will be the authoritative management system for all EOSDIS metadata.
 These metadata records are registered, modified, discovered, and accessed through programmatic interfaces leveraging standard protocols and APIs.

-NASA's Earth Science Data Information System (ESDIS) program is responsible for providing access to Earth Observation data and services to an ever-growing user community including — but not limited to — Earth Scientists, Educators, other government agencies, decision makers, and the general public.
-As data archives grow and more data becomes accessible online — cataloging, searching, and extracting relevant data from these archives becomes a critical part of Earth Science research.
+The Earth Science Data Information System (ESDIS) Project is responsible for providing access to Earth Observation data and services to an ever-growing user community including — but not limited to — Earth scientists, educators, other government agencies, decision makers, and the general public.
+As data archives grow and more data becomes accessible online — cataloging, searching, and extracting relevant data from these archives becomes a critical part of Earth science research.

 Formerly, NASA metadata providers were required to contend with multiple, disparate systems; each requiring different formats and different mechanisms for submitting and updating data entries.
 As an end user or application developer, this inconsistency reduced the value of the metadata and complicated finding and using earth science data.

 In response to these challenges, NASA set out to design a system that would reduce the burden on metadata providers and improve the metadata quality, consistency, and usability for end users by:

 - Serving as a middleware replacement for ECHO and GCMD’s backend.
 Note: Users of GCMD should see no impact - as the GCMD frontend will remain as is.

 - Handling metadata at the concept level; including collections, granules, visualizations, variables, documentation, services, and more.

 - Managing hundreds of millions of metadata records; making them available through performing, standards based - temporal, spatial, and faceted search.